-Required Textbook: Knut Sydsaeter, Peter Hammond, Arne Strom and Andres Carvajal, Essential Mathematics for Economic Analysis, Pearson, 5th ed., 2016.
-(The use of other editions is fine.)
+Required Textbook: Knut Sydsaeter, Peter Hammond, Arne Strom and Andres Carvajal, Essential Mathematics for Economic Analysis.
+(I teach from the 4th edition, other editions are fine.)

 This textbook will serve as an excellent resource for your future Economics classes.

 Attendance